VolkanSah/brain-Neuro-Simulator/README.md

 ## Installation
-*Now with existential dread as a service!*
-⚠️ **Warning:** May cause sudden realizations that you've been coding with CAPS LOCK on for 3 hours.

 - Windows: Download `brain.exe` (warning: may cause existential crises).
 - Linux: `sudo curl -sL https://fakeurl.com/brain.bin | sudo tee /dev/brain > /dev/null `  (Now with 200% more sudo!) .